This post may contain paid links. See more info on my privacy page.

 Jump to:

-Ingredients in Pork Gravy
+Ingredients for Pork Gravy

-Pork Roast Drippings | This gravy recipe is made best with fresh drippings from a pork roast.
-However, you can also use drippings from other meats, or additional pork stock, and still make a great brown gravy. |
+- Pork Roast Drippings: This gravy recipe is best made with fresh drippings from a pork roast.
+You can also use drippings from other meats, or add pork stock for extra flavor - either way, you'll have a delicious brown gravy.

-Broth | Chicken broth, pork stock, or beef broth.
-All will work! |
+- Broth: Chicken broth, pork stock, or beef broth - all will work well!

-Worcestershire | Adds a wonderful taste to the gravy that you won't want to miss out on!
-If you need to keep your gravy gluten-free, then make sure your Worcestershire sauce is also gluten-free. |
+- Worcestershire: Adds that extra depth of flavor you won't want to skip!
+If you need the gravy to be gluten-free, make sure your Worcestershire sauce is, too.

-Salt | I recommend kosher salt or sea salt flakes. |
+- Salt: I like using kosher salt or sea salt flakes.

 How to Make Pork Gravy